Nian-Jingqing/EEG_Processor/docs/index.rst

 The Brain Imaging Dataset Structure
 -----------------------------------

 The Brain Imaging Data Structure (BIDS) is a set of rules and guidelines by which you can organize and describe your neuroimaging dataset.
 Without BIDS, two researchers may not use the same file-naming strategy, or use dissimilar folder-structures.
-This results in confusion and time wasted on trying to understand the dataset structure and adapt code to analyse these dataset.
+This results in confusion and time wasted on trying to understand the dataset structure and adapt code to analyse these datasets.
 It also hampers combining datasets and collaboration.
 The BIDS aims to solve all of these issues.

 .. note::